JosePedroDias/G/README.md

 # limitations

-* there can't be more than 1 arc from v1 to v2 named x
+* there can't be more than 1 arc from v1 to v2 named x (use arc properties to store data instead)
-* no node traversal whatsoever so far
+* no node traversal whatsoever _so far_
+* took size of data into account
+* not worried at all for now about how to scale this